EventStore/documentation/docs/cloud/faq.md

 #### We use AKS, to simplify setup can you expose the cluster to the public internet?

 We have plans to expose clusters via a public IP address, but it's not available yet.
-We provided [guidelines](use/kubernetes.md) on how to connect AKS clusters to Kurrent Cloud.
+We've provided a [guide](guides/kubernetes.md) on how to connect AKS clusters to Kurrent Cloud.

 ### Supported regions